5 Tips For Copyright Infringement: Social Media Channels

 Under US copyright law, it is illegal to repost, reuse, download, or upload any original content.
 In addition, the US copyright law states that the copyright owner has the right to file a suit against the third party, and the owner can seek injunctions or damages.

-In North Jersey Media Group Inc v.
-Pirro Case, the plaintiff North Jersey Media Group (NJMG), filed a copyright infringement suit against Pirro fox news.
-In this case, Pirro fox news posted a photograph that was a copyrighted work of the North Jersey media group.
-The Pirro fox news made some changes to the image and posted it on their official account, and Pirro fox news used fair use as their defence.
+With increased social media users, sharing others’ content and photographs has become common among millions.
+This practice has made users forget about copyright law.
+Social media has become a platform where anyone can post or freely view others’ content, which has led to many copyright infringement cases in the US Jurisdiction in the past few years.
+In the North Jersey Media Group Inc. v.
+Pirro Case, the plaintiff, North Jersey Media Group (NJMG), filed a copyright infringement suit against Pirro Fox News.
+In this case, Pirro Fox News posted a photograph that was a copyrighted work of the North Jersey media group.
+The Pirro Fox News made some changes to the image and posted it on their official account, and Pirro Fox News used fair use as their defence.
 However, the court rejected Pirro’s argument as adding mere hashtags and alterations doesn’t create a new image in the eyes of the public.
-Therefore, Pirro fox news was not able to claim protection under fair use provisions.
+Therefore, Pirro Fox News could not claim protection under fair use provisions.

 Social media is a platform where millions of users post content covering different topics and categories and try to grow or expand their business or reach and connect with more followers for commercial use.
 However, it doesn’t suggest anyone can repost or copy and paste the owner’s hard work on social media.
 If your work is eligible to obtain copyright protection, then wherever you post online, you can continue to own the copyright of it.